killroy2k/CSEFINALPROJECT/project/project/README.md

 *   **Finding the Database** To find the database follow the following steps:

-    Go to the location you saved PostgreSQL (typically it is in "Programs Files") and open -> Open the 16 file
+    Go to the location you saved PostgreSQL (typically it is in "Programs Files") and open -> Open the 16 folder
     -> Open pgAdmin 4
     -> Open runtime
     -> Open PgAdmin4 application
+    -> Click Server
     -> Click Object
     -> Click Register
     -> Click Server
-    -> Put the name of your database in the name section (default project_db) -> Click Connection
+    -> Put the name of which you want your connection called -> Click Connection
     -> Add your host address
     -> Add the password
     -> Click Save
     -> Now the database should show up under your servers now that you are connected to the database the next steps will show you how to look at it
-        -> Double click the name you gave when setting up the connection -> Double click Databases
+        -> Double click the name you gave the connection -> Double click Databases
-        -> Double click the actual database (default name project_db) -> Double click Schemas
+        -> Double click the database (default name project_db) -> Double click Schemas
         -> Double click Tables
-        -> Left click cve and select View
+        -> Right click cve and select View
-        -> Click view all
+        -> Click all rows

 Notes